How to start your garden transformation

-At an initial no-fee meeting, I will talk you through our design approach and how it will be tailored to your needs and site.
+First step: At an initial no-fee meeting, I will talk you through our design approach and how it will be tailored to your needs and your site.
 We'll cover the nuts-and-bolts of your brief, how you would like to use your outdoors spaces, plus any practical requirements.
-Above all, it's essential for us to get a sense of your style and preferences so that they can be reflected in our design response.
+Above all, it's essential to get a sense of your style and preferences so that they can be reflected in the design response.

 After the meeting I will send you a summary brief with a fee proposal for you to approve.
 The proposal will be broken into steps, typically ranging from concept design to project management.
 In any event, you will not be obliged to commit to all the steps upfront.

 For large sites, an over-arching design concept will be developed, with planting and landscape works envisaged in phases over time.

 Note: this phase is not always necessary for a typical small/mid-sized garden design process.